-Suffering a fall can have massive impact on your life or the life of a loved one.
+Suffering a fall can have a massive impact on your life, or the life of a loved one.
 Most falls result in only minor injuries.
 However more serious consequences can occur.
 Falls don’t just affect the physical.
-Falls also have effect on the mental state of mind.
+Falls also affect the mental state of mind.
 After someone has fallen, it can result in a prolonged fear of falling, lack of confidence and possibly a reduced quality of life.

 A fall is determined as “unexpected event in which the participant comes to a rest on the ground, floor or lower level”, they are not random events and may be predicted by assessing a number of risk factors.
 There are both modifiable and unmodifiable risk factors associated with falling.
 A Physio and/or Exercise Physiologist are both capable of helping determine the possible falls risk of an individual.